Robert-BoMiao/Robert-BoMiao.github.io/_posts/2020-02-07-Object-Detection.md

 **Highlight: Cascade block**

-That work mainly focus on the optimization of detection head.
+That work mainly focuses on the optimization of detection head.
 The authors found that the detection performance tends to degrade with the increase of threshold.
 That phenomenon maybe caused by the different thresholds between traning and test.
 In that case, cascade block can solve this problem.

 <img src="https://raw.githubusercontent.com/Robert-BoMiao/Robert-BoMiao.github.io/master/images/object_detection/cascadercnn1.png" width="400" alt="cascadercnn1">